The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Experimental Validation

 The proposed MEGN model was further validated experimentally.
 The PAS-64QAM signaling at $R_s=32$~GBd was generated using RRC pulse shaping with $5\%$ roll-off, consistent with the parameters adopted in the numerical simulations.
 The transmitter employed two $128$~GSa/s digital-to-analog converters (DACs), while the receiver used a $256$~GSa/s real-time analog-to-digital converter (ADC).
 The transmission link consisted of six spans of standard single-mode fiber (SSMF), with a total length of $372$~km ($62$~km per span).
 The fiber parameters were $0.15$~dB/km attenuation, chromatic dispersion below $22.4$~ps/(nm$\cdot$km), and an effective area of $153~\mu\text{m}^2$.
 Each span exhibited approximately $11$~dB loss, which was fully compensated by an EDFA with a $5$~dB noise figure.
 The experiment was conducted in a single-channel configuration, and the launch power was set to $-5$~dBm.

-For the receiver DSP chain, first IQ deskewing was applied to compensate fixed I/Q delays introduced by the transmitter and optical frontend, followed by frequency-offset compensation.
+For the receiver digital signal processing (DSP) chain, I/Q deskewing was first applied to compensate fixed I/Q delays introduced by the transmitter and optical frontend, followed by frequency-offset compensation.
 Chromatic dispersion was compensated digitally using EDC, after which a matched filter was applied.
-An adaptive MIMO equalizer incorporating lease-mean square (LMS) and phase recovery is used to decouple the signal per dimension and mitigate residual phase noise.
-Finally, we measure the effective SNR given the recovered symbols.
+An adaptive multiple-input multiple-output (MIMO) equalizer incorporating least-mean square (LMS) adaptation and phase recovery was used to decouple the signal per dimension and mitigate residual phase noise.
+Finally, we measured the effective SNR from the recovered symbols.

-In this experiment validation, we predicts the SNR at a \textit{fixed launch power} via the simulation and model, as shown in Fig.~\ref{Fig:BellResults}.
-In the experiment, there exist penalty due to imperfect DSP and inherent background noise.
-To compensate the penalty, we apply additional AWGN noise in the simulation and model, such that the saturation SNR at $N=10^4$ matches the experimental one.
+In this experimental validation, we predict the SNR at a \textit{fixed launch power} via simulation and the model, as shown in Fig.~\ref{Fig:BellResults}.
+In the experiment, a penalty exists due to imperfect DSP and inherent background noise.
+To compensate for this penalty, we apply additional AWGN noise in the simulation and model, such that the saturation SNR at $N=10^4$ matches the experimental one.
 Fig.~\ref{Fig:BellResults} demonstrates that both the simulations and the MEGN model accurately predict the blocklength-dependent SNR behavior, again confirming the validity of the proposed MEGN model.